 In order to seek credit for college work completed prior to matriculation at Penn, a student must log in to XCAT and submit a course syllabus to the appropriate Penn department.
 Students should be sure to check "pre-college course" when they make the request in XCAT.

 Please note: Acceptance of pre-college credit is at the discretion of the individual Penn department or program.
 Instead of awarding pre-college credit, some departments may provide an assessment exam that may result in Penn credit.
-Please contact the undergraduate chair for confirmation.
+Please contact the undergraduate chair of the department or program for confirmation.

 Faculty and advisors across the schools have determined that initial placement in the appropriate level of mathematics is essential to student success in science, engineering, economics, business and many other fields (for the majority of students who take math in their first year, the choice is between a course in the first-year calculus sequence [Math 103, Math 104 and Math 114] or Math 170, 180 or 210).
 In response, the Math department offers an online placement diagnostic exam to help incoming freshman choose the math course most suited to the student’s current abilities and academic ambitions.
 The online diagnostic is to be taken this summer as part of Advance Registration.

 After logging in, students will see a “course” titled "Penn Math Diagnostic Group x," where x is a number between 1 and 9.
 Click on this to enter the course.
 The system provides a link to the Math placement diagnostic exam and a date by which the student is asked to complete it.
 Students should be sure to take the diagnostic exam during an uninterrupted time block.